Student profile index

 Who can use this Content type?

-- Group Admins and Group Owners (create, edit, unpublish)
+- Group Supervisors and Group Owners (create, edit, unpublish)

 - Group Editors (edit, unpublish)

 Use this Content type if you wish to display all your Student profiles on a single page.
 Each teaser takes a user through to the full profile.

 Although Student profiles are best signposted by embedding a teaser from within related content, it may be useful for a visitor to browse a list of profiles from one place to get a feel for life as a student in your department.

 The list is updated automatically when a new Student profile is published, making your latest profiles visible and easy for visitors to find.
 It also saves you from having to manually update an equivalent page.

 This Student profile index allows you to create a filtered list of Student profiles by level of study.
 So for example you could create an index page automatically showing all undergraduate profiles in your department, or one showing all PhD profiles.

 Use the tickboxes to filter the profiles by level of study or select 'n/a' to show all Student profiles in your Group.

 Where you place a Student profile index in your site structure will depend on the profiles you expect to publish on your site.